Daughter-in-laws That Break Up Families

 While each situation is unique, I’ll offer some of the most common hidden issues that arise with in-law children.
 Please remember that in-law issues could be from either gender.

-First, your daughter-in-law’s family dynamics growing up just merged with your family dynamics.
-Any past issues with parents or siblings are going to show up in their relationship with your adult child.
+First, your daughter-in-law’s family dynamic during her childhood just merged with your family dynamics.
+Any past issues with parents or siblings are going to show up in her relationship with your adult child.
 For example, if your daughter-in-law had a critical parent growing up then she may be hypersensitive to any perceived criticism from you.
 Of course you have no way of knowing about the critical parent and perhaps your family dynamic was always that everyone could speak their mind, disagree with one another (maybe passionately) and leave as friends.
-Their need to feel “safe” will override any logical explanation you can make.
+Her need to feel “safe” will override any logical explanation you can make.

 Third, a daughter-in-law may challenge your adult child’s love for them expecting absolute loyalty as a sign of a committed relationship.
 Sons are particularly vulnerable because very often, a wife may be a son’s only “real friend”.
 All a wife has to do is challenge her husband’s masculinity to catapult him into action.
 “It’s so obvious that you can’t make a decision without talking to mama first.
-A real man would stand up for himself and DEFINITELY for his wife!”
-As a result, the daughter-in-law requires your child to cut off contact with perhaps every family member….especially if those family members disagree with the daughter-in-law.
+A real man would stand up for himself and DEFEND his wife!”
+Consequently, the daughter-in-law requires your child to cut off contact with perhaps every family member….especially if those family members disagree with the daughter-in-law.
+Parents end up with an estranged son due to the daughter-in-law.
 Read more insights from Dr. Joshua Coleman.
 Let’s face it: if a guy has only one friend then he may be very reluctant to losing that friend.

 Mistakes Parents Make with In-laws

 Our job as parents is to let our adult child “adult”.
 Part of adulting is making decisions.
+Too often parents “see the writing on the wall” that their adult child is being coerced by the in-law child.
+Perhaps we try to tell our adult child how their partner is manipulating them.
 Whenever we begin criticizing the daughter-in-law our adult child hears, “Well you sure screwed this up.
 You took a major life decision and failed.”

 Now WE don’t think that’s what we’re saying.
 WE think we’re saying, “Sweetheart, your partner has problems.
 You deserve better.
 Let me help you.”
 We believe we’re being supportive.